 What would the effect of currency fluctuations be?
 In the short term, the Scottish currency would maintain a fixed rate of exchange with the £ sterling, so there would be no effect on the value of pensions.
 In the longer term, if the £ was stronger, the real value of pensions would increase – and conversely, if the Scottish currency was stronger, the real value would decrease.

-Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Older people.
-The 2014 Referendum White Paper (p.138) and the Wee Blue Book, although dated, give a good idea of policy options.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry & a Library of topics on Scottish Politics, including Older people.
+Pensioners for Independence have a useful list of links, including pensions.
+From 2014: Eight pension questions answered.